benbuck/finestray/README.md

     or you can leave this empty if you don't care what the class name is.
 - **Window title**:
     This typically corresponds to the text at the top of the window in the title bar, or shown in the taskbar.
-The value is provided as a regular expression (<https://en.cppreference.com/w/cpp/regex>).
-If you aren't familiar with regular expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "My Document - Notepad", you could use a regular expression like ".*Notepad$".
+The value is provided as a [regular expression](https://en.cppreference.com/w/cpp/regex).
+If you aren't familiar with regular expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "My Document - Notepad", you could use a regular expression like: `.*Notepad$`.

 All of these values can be automatically filled by selecting the Spy button, and following the instructions to select the window you want to auto-tray.